 What young male athlete would honestly go through this process, as well as legally changing their name and want to be seen socially presenting as a woman every day for two years before even being able to compete.
 Yet the threat of cheating this way is banded around so easily as a genuine consequence when the likelihood of it actually happening and succeeding is simply not an issue of any genuine concern.

 So as long as there are rules in place to punish anyone in the unlikely event that any Cisgender man that did attempt to cheat this way, safeguarding will be in place so this is not an area for any genuine concern.

 When you can find no genuine or acceptable reason, unfortunately, the only reasonable conclusion I can come to is discrimination.
 Yes, it could be argued that Caster Semenya had an advantage, but it was a natural one – it was how she was born.
 Remember I said I would come back to that word ‘natural’ – and Caster had a natural advantage in the same way that Michael Phelps had a natural advantage – so you explain to me why both have been treated so differently.

 Toward the beginning of this piece, I stated that I stood for fairness in Sport – and I repeat that I do.

-Everyone in sport deserves to be treated with the same degree of fairness and respect – and yet here it is clear that not only is there no unfairness being forced upon Cisgender Women, but the ones not being treated fairly are actualy Transgender Women and Caster Semenya as everyone else is permitted to compete with an un-level playing field – and quite simply put, that’s just not fair.
+Everyone in sport deserves to be treated with the same degree of fairness and respect – and yet here it is clear that not only is there no unfairness issue being forced upon Cisgender Women, but in reality, the ones not being treated fairly are actualy Transgender Women and Caster Semenya as everyone else is permitted to compete with an un-level playing field – and quite simply put, that’s just not fair.